Olivia Harlan Dekker

 Following a passion for helping people, Julie found herself volunteering with CCFF.
 Aware of the physical, emotional, and financial toll childhood cancer takes on a family, she looks to assist any way she can.
 Julie finds the work with the organization helps her understand and accommodate the needs of different families.
 Hearing stories of how the CCFF efforts are truly helping others motivates Julie to find new ways to support each family.
 Julie also serves as the Vice President of Human Resources at Prospera Credit Union and President of the Heart of the Valley Chamber and is on the HR Advisory Board of Fox Valley Technical College.

 Alex knows what it's like to hear the gut-wrenching words “your child has cancer.”
 Her son was diagnosed with eye cancer at just two months old, and that experience drew Alex to Children’s Cancer Family Foundation.
 Her desire to give back, in the same ways her family was supported in their darkest days, keeps her focused on the mission of CCFF.
-Inspired by her rambunctious son, now 5, and her beautiful 7-year-old daughter, Alex uses her passion in visual arts and the written word to take challenging stories and present them in creative ways.
-A marketing and communications professional for about 10 years, Alex graduated from UW-Oshkosh in 2010 with a degree in Speech Communications and is pursuing a Master of Business Administration at the same institution.
+Inspired by her rambunctious son, now 7, and her beautiful 10-year-old daughter, Alex uses her passion in visual arts and the written word to take challenging stories and present them in creative ways.
+A marketing and communications professional for more than10 years, Alex graduated from UW-Oshkosh in 2010 with a degree in Speech Communications and earned her Master of Business Administration in 2021 at the same institution.

 Matt’s passion for helping others makes him a perfect fit for Children’s Cancer Family Foundation.
 Serving as its treasurer, he is continuously inspired by the community impact he sees firsthand.
 “My favorite part of being treasurer at CCFF is learning it’s time to write another check to a family in need,” he said.
 “By helping alleviate some of that financial burden and stress, CCFF allows families to focus on what matters most—their children and healing.”
 Matt is a partner at Remley & Sensenbrenner, S.C. and also volunteers his time in leadership positions at Samaritan Counseling Center of the Fox Valley, Inc. and the Leadership Fox Cities Alumni Association.